qjiangzhao/TEtrimmer/README.md

 ## Introduction
 Many tools have been developed for *de novo* transposable element (TE) identification.
 But manual curation is still required for high quality TE annotation by experts.
 TE Trimmer is designed to replace and assistant TE manual curation.
+You can find more details for TE Trimmer [flowchart](#Flowchart).

 ## Installation
-You can find dependencies requirement from [here](https://github.com/qjiangzhao/TE-Trimmer/blob/Jiangzhao_TE_trimmer/TE_Trimmer_dependencies).
+You can find required dependencies from [here](https://github.com/qjiangzhao/TE-Trimmer/blob/Jiangzhao_TE_trimmer/TE_Trimmer_dependencies).
-We will pack TE Trimmer to Conda and Docker package.
+We will develop Conda and Docker packages for TE Trimmer.

 ## Usage:
-Use --help to see all options
+Use --help to access all options

 ```commandline
 python {path to TE Trimmer}/TE_Trimmer.py --help
 ```